CoregoLabs/Proposal/README.md

 **Formula to calculate the price when interlacing:**
 `price = bit_price * new_region_length_in_bits`

-TODO: Should we provide an example here from the market doc?

 **Region Derivation**
 As demonstrated in the previous example, buyers have the option to acquire only a portion of a region.
 This is achieved by requesting a set of instructions from the buyer to generate the desired region.
 However, manually specifying these instructions can be a challenging task for users.